minhnimble/internal-certification-surveys-android/README.md

 ## Final Note
 * As of now, the requirements don't have signup feature so there is no way for a new user to signup within the application.
 Therefore, please use the following testing account for logging in the application and testing purposes: minh@nimblehq.co/1234568
 * If you still have issues setting up your environment or testing the application, contact me for help over Slack.
-My name is Mikey on Slack ^^
+My name is Mike on Slack ^^